 What do I do if my child swallows hand sanitiser?

-Despite the Covid pandemic ending over 2 years ago, the use of hand sanitiser still remains quite popular.
+Despite the Covid pandemic ending years ago, the use of hand sanitiser still remains quite popular.
 While it is very effective against spreading germs via hand contact, there is a downside to our society still having bottles of hand sanitiser all over the place..

 Sadly reports of children accidentally (or deliberately) swallowing hand sanitiser still remain high and remain one of the highest causes of poisoning events in childcare centres.
 In 2021 the number of cases actually tripled!